Site Overlay

 Ventilator Management: Set up, monitor, and adjust mechanical ventilators to ensure patients receive the correct amount of oxygen at the appropriate rate during transport.

-Therapeutic Interventions: Administer oxygen therapy and perform other respiratory interventions, such as using non-invasive ventilation or managing Extracorporeal Membrane Oxygenation (ECMO) support.
+Therapeutic Interventions: Administer oxygen therapy and perform other respiratory interventions, including non-invasive ventilation and management of Extracorporeal Membrane Oxygenation (ECMO) support.

 Patient Assessment: Continuously assess patient conditions, including interpreting blood gases and other lab values, to adapt care as needed.